 To avoid editing files in the RubyMine installation folder, do one of the following:

-rubymine.vmoptionsfile in the user home directory.
-Refer to Edit Custom VM Options for details.
+rubymine.vmoptionsfile in the user home directory. to create a copy of the

 RUBYMINE_VM_OPTIONSenvironment variable (